-As the market focuses on energy transition, capital discipline, operational efficiencies, improved returns, debt reduction and returning cash to shareholders, CMG intends to be responsive and proactive to our customers' needs and to assist them in improving the value of their assets by optimizing production and realizing operational cost efficiencies.
+Our record of disciplined and prudent operational and financial management, along with our focus on growth, have enabled CMG to get through some very challenging and uncertain times.
+As the market focuses on energy transition, capital discipline, operational efficiencies, improved returns, debt reduction, and returning cash to shareholders, CMG intends to be responsive and proactive to our customers' needs.
+CMG will support our customers in improving the value of their assets by optimizing production and realizing operational cost efficiencies.
+We will further employ new and innovative technologies to continue reinforcing our competitive position as we focus on driving growth and returns to shareholders.